 Channels for Level One Complaints -

 Students having concerns or complaints regarding their academic experience should first discuss the matter with the faculty member or advisor involved.
 If the student is unable to resolve the concern, he or she may consult with the Department Chair.
-The next level of discussion should be held with the Academic Dean’s Office.
-If, after engaging in these levels of discussion, a resolution is not found, then the student may contact the Provost’s Office to discuss the matter.
+The next level of discussion should be held with the Vice Provost for Academic Support, firstname.lastname@example.org, or the Vice Chancellor for Research, Dean of Graduate Studies, email@example.com, or the respective Academic Dean’s Office.
+For the College of Arts, Sciences, and Business (CASB) contact firstname.lastname@example.org.
+For the College of Computer and Engineering (CEC) contact email@example.com.
+If, after engaging in these levels of discussion, a resolution is not found, the student may contact the Provost’s Office.

 Student Financial Complaints